 Even with the 28 dB loss, in many cases the AN-X3-MOD-MON will work, but this is not guaranteed.

-The AN-X3-MOD-MON should be located at the end of the network trunk, at the opposite end from the master, or connected using a Modicon Redundant Controller splitter.
+The AN-X3-MOD-MON should be located at the end of the network trunk.
 Remove the terminator previously at the end of the network trunk.